ibm-cloud-docs/cloud-object-storage/basics/endpoints.md

 A bucket's resiliency is defined by the endpoint used to create it. _Cross Region_ resiliency will spread your data across several metropolitan areas, while _Regional_ resiliency will spread data across a single metropolitan area. _Single Data Center_ resiliency spreads data across multiple appliances within a single data center.
 Regional and Cross Region buckets can maintain availability during a site outage.

 Compute workloads co-located with a Regional {{site.data.keyword.cos_short}} endpoint will see lower latency and better performance.
-For workloads not concentrated in a single geographic area, a Cross Region `geo` endpoint routes connections to the nearest regional data centers.
+For workloads requiring Cross Region resiliency, performance impacts are mitigated via "geo" endpoint routes connecting to the nearest Cross Region metropolitan area.

 Some workloads may benefit from using a Single Data Center endpoint.
-Data stored in a single site is still distributed across many physical storage appliances, but is contained to a single data center.
+Data stored in a single site is still distributed across many physical storage appliances, but is contained within a single data center.
 This can improve performance for compute resources within the same site, but will not maintain availability in the case of a site outage.
 Single Data Center buckets do not provide automated replication or backup in the case of site destruction, so any applications using a single site should consider disaster recovery in their design.

 All requests must use SSL when using IAM, and the service will reject any plaintext requests.